Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

 It’s actually a good idea for a business to have both online computer backup and online storage.

-The online computer backup is an ongoing process, though, while the online storage is a bit more static.
+The computer backup is an ongoing process, though, while the online storage is a bit more static.

 Every time your computer database changes, your backup program notices the changes and uploads them to your secure electronic data vault.